 Undergraduate students who come to Messiah join a Christian community coming together from many different places and many different Christian backgrounds to learn, worship, and live together.
 They discover a hospitable campus where seemingly opposite ideals such as faith and intellect, work and play, discipline and imagination, and harmony and difference coexist.

-The College is situated on 471 scenic acres just 12 miles from Harrisburg, Pennsylvania’s capital, and approximately two hours from the major urban centers of Philadelphia; Washington, DC; and Baltimore.
-Recognized for its ongoing sustainability initiatives by The Princeton Review, the US Building Council, and the National Association of Independent Colleges and Universities, the campus has a distinctive suburban, residential atmosphere; 83% of students live on campus.
+The College is situated on 471 scenic acres just 12 miles from Harrisburg, Pennsylvania’s capital, and approximately two hours from the major urban centers of Baltimore, Philadelphia, and Washington, DC.
+Recognized for its ongoing sustainability initiatives by The Princeton Review, the US Building Council, and the National Association of Independent Colleges and Universities, the campus has a distinctive suburban, residential atmosphere.

-Messiah College awards degrees in more than 80 majors in the liberal and applied arts and sciences.
-It also offers six pre-professional programs, extensive off-campus study, individualized majors, independent study, undergraduate research, service learning, internships, allied programs in partnership with other institutions, a flourishing College Honors Program, and several graduate programs.
-Teacher certification is available in many disciplines.
+Messiah College awards degrees in more than 85 majors in the liberal and applied arts and sciences.
+It also offers extensive off-campus study, individualized majors, independent study, undergraduate research, service learning, internships, allied programs in partnership with other institutions, a flourishing College Honors Program, and nine graduate programs.
+Teacher certification is also available in many disciplines.

 The College operates on a two-semester academic calendar, with a January Term between the fall and spring terms.
 During January Term, students take one intensive three-week course of study with cross-cultural travel programs among the innovative courses offered during this term.
 A three-week May Term immediately follows the spring term and is exclusively for cross-cultural studies.
-Messiah offers extensive study abroad opportunities in more than 40 countries and is ranked 18th in the United States by the Institute of International Education for institutions sending students to study abroad.
+Messiah offers extensive study abroad opportunities in more than 40 countries.

 The College selects its educators for their Christian commitment as well as their proven teaching ability.
 They are outstanding scholars, authors, artists, and experts in their chosen fields.
 Every Messiah professor signs a statement of faith as an indication of his or her commitment to the mission of the College.
-Eighty-one percent of the College’s 192 full-time faculty have earned the terminal degree in their field.
-All classes at Messiah College are taught by professors rather than teaching assistants.
-The student-faculty ratio is 12:1.
+Nearly 85% of the College’s 201 full-time faculty members have earned the terminal degree in their field.
+All classes at Messiah College are taught by professors rather than teaching assistants, and the student-faculty ratio is 12:1.

 The College’s Career and Professional Development Center is nationally recognized for excellence in training students for today’s workforce and has been instrumental in the consistently high post-graduation placement rate of graduates.
-A survey by the College’s Career Center found that 97% of Class of 2015 respondents were employed or in graduate/professional programs within nine months of graduation.
+A survey by the College’s Career Center found that 100% of Class of 2018 respondents were employed or in graduate or professional programs within nine months of graduation.

-One-hundred percent of first-year students received some form of financial aid in the 2015–2016 academic year.
-The average first-year student aid package was $27,719 (including PLUS and alternative loans).
+One hundred percent of first-year students received some form of financial aid for the 2018–2019 academic year.
+The average first-year student aid package was $26,333 (not including PLUS and alternative loans).